 The Tarraleah Lodge is also a popular place to stay and relax for a few days.
 It’s been beautifully restored to it’s art deco prime and is a great place to relax, try the local wine and whiskey, and enjoy a spa treatment.

-There are a number of outdoor activities including trout fishing, golf, bushwalking, kayaking and four wheel driving.
+There are a number of outdoor activities including trout fishing, golf, bushwalking, kayaking, four wheel driving and visiting Tarraleah Falls.